 Protecting your positions at EquityClear Ltd

-Managing and mitigating risk is at the heart of everything we do here at EquityClear.
+Managing and mitigating risk is at the heart of everything we do in EquityClear.
 Our risk management framework is built upon three pillars:

-- Fully collateralised trades: All Clearing Member positions are subject to both initial margin and variation margin requirements.
-While the former can be satisfied with either cash or government securities (subject to haircuts), variation margin calls must be met in cash to reflect mark-to-market changes in the value of positions.
+Fully collateralised trades: All Clearing Member positions are subject to both initial margin and variation margin requirements.
+Both can be satisfied with either cash or government securities (subject to haircuts).
+Variation margin calls reflect mark-to-market changes in the value of positions.
 Regularly scheduled intraday margin calls provide further resiliency.

 All trades cleared at EquityClear are required to be fully collateralised in order to reflect mark-to-market changes in their value.

-Initial margin requirements may be met with cash in certain currencies or highly-rated government securities, subject to a haircut.
-Variation margin is calculated on a daily basis and must be met in cash.
+Initial margin and variation margin requirements may be met with cash in certain currencies or highly-rated government securities, subject to a haircut.

 EquityClear also conducts several intraday margin calls during the course of the trading day.
 This ensures that LCH is holding sufficient collateral throughout the day, rather than being exposed to the gap risk of having to wait to make one large margin call the following day.

-Cash collateral can be posted in US Dollars, Euros, Sterling, Canadian Dollars, Swiss Francs, Japanese Yen, Swedish Krona, Danish Krone and Norwegian Kroner.
+Cash collateral can be posted in US Dollars, Euros, Sterling, Canadian Dollars, Swiss Francs, Japanese Yen, Swedish Krona, Danish Krone and Norwegian Krone.